Search This Blog

 There's a reason to that (nb : remember that "most of" doesn't mean "every single person" alright ?
 So don't get angry like "I DON'T", it's not about you).

-You take Disney for exemple.
+You take Disney again for exemple, 'cause everybody knows Disney.
 Most men are thin, mannered, sophisticated, effeminate, they're the opposite of what a good man should be (strong, tall, viril).
 Most of them are homophobic gay clichés.

 Women, in the other hand, most of them are either single or widow, often too old to have kids, loud, independant.
 They're the opposite of what a good woman should be (able to bear a child, pretty, young, silent and submissive).
 Most of them are homophobic lesbians and mean feminists clichés.